 -Terrell Strayhorn on what keeps him motivated

 Terrell Strayhorn has worked in education for over 15 years.
-He began as an Assistant/ Associate Professor at the University of Tennessee in 2005 and was promoted to Associate Professor in 2008, when he became founding director of the UTK Center for Higher Education Research & Policy (CHERP).
-In 2010, Terrell began working with the Ohio State University as an Associate Professor and founded the Center for Inclusion, Diversity & Academic Success (iDEAS) within the College of Education and Human Ecology.
-In 2014, he became a Professor and the Director of the Center for Higher Education Enterprise (CHEE).
+He began as an Assistant Professor at the University of Tennessee in 2005 and was promoted to Associate Professor in 2008, when he became founding director of the UTK Center for Higher Education Research & Policy (CHERP).
+In 2010, Terrell began working at The Ohio State University as an Associate Professor and founded the Center for Inclusion, Diversity & Academic Success (iDEAS) within the College of Education and Human Ecology.
+In 2014, he became a full Professor and the Director of the Center for Higher Education Enterprise (CHEE).
 In 2018, Terrell joined Lemoyne-Owen College as the Vice President of Academic and Student Affairs and Professor of Urban Education.
 In 2020, he joined Virginia Union University and served as Associate Provost before being promoted to Provost and Senior Vice President of Academic Affairs; Professor of Urban Education, and Director of the Center for the Study of Historically Black Colleges and Universities (HBCUs).
 He currently serves as Professor of Higher Education and Women’s, Gender & Sexuality Studies at Illinois State University, where he also directs the PhD program.

 Do Good Work LLC is an educational consulting firm, launched in Ohio.
 Since 2016, Do Good Work’s team has provided research, training, and technical assistance to clients, businesses, and institutions.
 As President/ CEO, Terrell is leading a team working to redefine student success and change lives.